Maine fishermen: Baby eel lottery would keep industry viable

+PORTLAND, Maine (AP) — Move over Powerball, there could be a new coveted lottery in Maine, and the prize would be wet and wriggly.
-PORTLAND, Maine (AP) — Some Maine fishermen say a proposal to create a new lottery system to allow people into the state’s big-money baby eel fishery is the best way to keep the industry sustainable.

-Baby eels are a prized resource in Maine, where they are fished from rivers and streams and sold to Asian aquaculture companies.
+A proposal to create a new lottery system to allow people into Maine’s big-money baby eel fishery is the best way to keep the industry sustainable, some fishermen say.
+Baby eels are a prized resource in Maine, where they are fished from rivers and streams and sold to Asian aquaculture companies in countries such as China and South Korea.

 The baby eels, or elvers, can sell for more than $2,000 per pound.

-The eels eventually get raised to adulthood and turned into food, such as sushi.
+The eels eventually get raised to adulthood and turned into food, such as sushi, with some spanning the globe to come back to American restaurants.

-The state’s trade group for elver fishermen is supporting a proposed state law that would allot new elver fishing permits via a lottery.
-The group’s president says members of the fishery are aging and the lottery system will let new people in.
+Right now, entry into the fishery is closed.
+A Maine trade group for elver fishermen is supporting a proposed state law that would allot new elver fishing permits via a lottery.

 Most Read Stories